Revolutionary Party of Mozambique: Insurgency

 The PRM managed to attract a significant following among the rural population of northern Mozambique.
 Parts of the region such as Milange District had a long history of banditry, and many local armed groups were opposed to FRELIMO.
 Militants in northern Mozambique included peasant rebels, remnants of earlier separatist factions, "externally sponsored destabilization forces", and regular criminals.
 The PRM absorbed former COREMO elements, and the remnants of "Rumbezia separatist" groups, most importantly local branches of UNAR.
 Sumane's force mostly recruited ethnic Lomué tribesmen who had suffered economically due to the collapse of the regional plantation economy, and had been marginalized by FRELIMO's rural modernization policies such as the establishment of communal villages.
 The PRM consequently regarded the FRELIMO-organized communal villages as primary target, but also attacked other government-associated locations such as "People's Shops", party offices, local branches of FRELIMO mass organizations, homes of officials, and police stations.

 The PRM's political commissar Gimo Phiri would later claim that the group's first attack on FRELIMO troops took place at Jalasse in Zambezia Province on 8 August 1978.
 In spite of this claim, there were reports of PRM already waging a low-level insurgency in Tete and Niassa Provinces by 1977.
 From its foundation, the PRM suffered from a lack of adequate weaponry; it was forced to use sticks, axes, machetes, and spears in combat.
 In order to get access to guns, the group had to capture them from FRELIMO troops.
 The Mozambican government initially regarded the PRM as mere bandits, though admitted that they enjoyed some support from locals in Zambezia Province.
 After its first attacks, the PRM gradually grew in numbers and expanded its operations.
 It forged alliances with the rural population including tribal chiefs, infiltrated FRELIMO's women's league, and had contacts in Malawi.
 By 1979, the group was active in Milange, Gurué, Namarroi, Lugela, and Mecanhelas Districts.
 In course of 1980, the PRM took control of much of Milange, and many local government representatives defected to the insurgents.
-Around the same time, the Malawian government began to normalize its relations with the FRELIMO government of Mozambique, and pleged to prevent cross-border attacks by Mozambican rebels.
+Around the same time, the Malawian government began to normalize its relations with the FRELIMO government of Mozambique, and pledged to prevent cross-border attacks by Mozambican rebels.
 It proved to be unable to fulfill this pledge.
 The Malawian government did not fully control "its own state apparatus", and consequently did not expel the PRM.